lewi0332/flatiron_mod_3_citibike/README.md

 ---

 # Results
-This was a very challenging question with a prediction accuracy that is understandibly difficult.
-Given the large number of classifications to predict and the limited information available about each user, our expectation is to beat a random guess and or the mean probability estimate.
+This was a very challenging question with a prediction accuracy that is understandably difficult.
+Given the large number of classifications to predict and the limited information available our model could only accurately predict 9.7% of the time—this is 7.7% better than randomly guessing.
+Our models over-relied on the most common neighborhoods, while ignoring less common ones.
+When looking at the Roc curves each neighborhood/class  (1 vs. many), our neighborhoods which were barely predicted had very small AOCs.

-  ROC Cross
-  Accuracy
-  CFMT
+When we reframed our model and reduced the number of classes in our perdictors by using start neighborhoods instead of bike station IDs, we could better predict our end neighborhood.
+Our overall accuracy went up to 14.76%--12.8% better than randomly guessing.

 ---

 # Next Steps

+Based on the results found here, we believe adding more infomration about the neighborhoods and the riders would have the biggest impact on our models.
+We probably would not be able to get more information on the riders, so using the Yelp!
+API we will gather information on the charatceristics of each neighborhood, which may give more details on why the bikers are going to these neighborhoods and who they are.
+Another possibility would be to do the same for the neighborhood they are coming from.